 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Buying property abroad

 An international money transfer allows you to send money to a recipient overseas.
 Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, Czech Republlic.
 This can be done in person, over the phone, through a mobile app or online.
 You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.Back to top

 Banks versus money transfer companies

-Marek is a second-generation Czech-Australian.
+Marek is a second-generation Czech-American.
 Recently his brother and sister-in-law moved back to the Czech Republic after both accepted positions in a prominent law firm in Prague.
 Marek has just become an uncle and would like to send cash as a gift for his new niece.
-He has the choice between two money-sending services.
+He has the choice between two money transfer providers.

 |Money transfer service 1||Money transfer service 2|

 |Exchange rate||$1 = $16.82 CZK||$1 = $16.32 CZK|

 How do I compare transfer companies when sending money to the Czech Republic?